Appointment of Enduring Guardian

 What is an Enduring Guardian?

-on your behalf if you lose the capacity to make such decisions.
+An enduring guardian is someone you trust who acts in your interests about health and lifestyle decisions on your behalf (e.g. medical or dental treatment) if you lose the capacity to make such decisions.

 When does an Enduring Guardianship start operating?